Low-lying zeros of L-functions for Quaternion Algebras

-Following the enlightening analogy with random matrices, it can be expected that the one-level density of the zeros attached to every reasonable family of $L$-functions behaves as the one-level density of the eigenangles the eigenangles of classical random matrices groups, in other words that the behavior of low-lying zeros of $L$-functions is modeled by the classical groups.
+Following the enlightening analogy with random matrices, it can be expected that the one-level density of the zeros attached to every reasonable family of $L$-functions behaves as the one-level density of the eigenangles of the classical groups of random matrices, in other words that the behavior of low-lying zeros of $L$-functions is modeled by the classical groups.

+Let $\pi$ be an automorphic representation with an associated notion of $L$-function $L(s, \pi)$.
+Consider its nontrivial zeros written in the form

+Here the $\gamma_\pi$ are a priori complex numbers without assuming the Riemann hypothesis.
+Renormalize the mean spacing (in the case where the $\gamma_\pi$ are real) of the low-lying zeros to $1$ by setting

 Let $\phi$ be an even Schwartz function on $\R$ whose Fourier transform is compactly supported, in particular it admits an analytic continuation to all $\C$.
 Let $\pi$ be an automorphic representation.
-The one-level density attached to $\pi$ is
+The one-level density attached to $\pi$ is defined by

-The first result in this direction is given by Özlük and Snyder \cite{ozluk_small_1993} in 1993 for $L$-functions attached to Dirichlet characters.
+The first result estimating the one-level density is given by Özlük and Snyder \cite{ozluk_small_1993} in 1993 for $L$-functions attached to Dirichlet characters.
 Since then, a wide literature has been published concerning the statistical behavior of low-lying zeros of families of $L$-functions \cite{duenez_low_2006, goldfeld_gl3_2013, iwaniec_low_2000, liu_low-lying_2017, rubinstein_low-lying_2001}.
-This led Katz and Sarnak \cite{katz_zeroes_1999} to formulate the so-called density conjecture stating the same universality of the types of symmetry arising for group of matrices. \begin{conj}[Density conjecture] Let $\mathcal{F}$ be a family of automorphic representations in the sense of Sarnak and $\mathcal{F}_Q$ a finite truncation increasing to $\mathcal{F}$ when $Q$ grows.
+This led Katz and Sarnak \cite{katz_zeroes_1999} to formulate the so-called \emph{density conjecture}, claiming the same universality for the types of symmetry of families of $L$-functions than those arising for classical groups of random matrices. \begin{conj}[Density conjecture] Let $\mathcal{F}$ be a family of automorphic representations in the sense of Sarnak and $\mathcal{F}_Q$ a finite truncation increasing to $\mathcal{F}$ when $Q$ grows.
 Then for all even Schwartz function on $\R$ with compactly supported Fourier transform, there is one classical group $G$ among $\mathrm{U}$, $\mathrm{SO(even)}$, $\mathrm{SO(odd)}$, $\mathrm{O}$ or $\mathrm{Sp}$ such that

-The family $\mathcal{F}$ is said to have the type of symmetry of $G$. \end{conj}
+The family $\mathcal{F}$ is then said to have the type of symmetry of $G$. \end{conj}

-\rk For families of $L$-functions associated to algebraic varieties over function fields, the type of symmetry is determined by the monodromy of the family, see \cite{katz_random_1999}, shredding light on the reason why zeros of $L$-functions are governed by random matrix groups.
-However, no such analogue is known on number fields.
+\rk For families of $L$-functions associated to algebraic varieties over function fields, the type of symmetry is determined by the monodromy of the family \cite{katz_random_1999}, shedding light on the reason why zeros of $L$-functions are governed by groups of random matrices.
+No such analogue is known for number fields.